malted/activerecord-tracer/README.md

 Outputs `WITH "numbers" AS foo SELECT`
 It turns out that the `Node::NamedFunction`'s `name` method is being called, which we defined as `numbers`.
 Secondly, because the return type of `name` is a string, Arel is wrapping it in quotes in the sql output.

-I hope you can fix this in idiomatic Arel, and if you know a way, please let me know.
-But for now I'm going to make a very hacky fix;
+For now, I'm going to make a very hacky fix, but I hope it can be fixed in idiomatic Arel.
+If you know how, let me know.

 ```ruby
 cte_def = Arel::Nodes::NamedFunction.new("numbers", [Arel.sql("n")])